mrical/mrical/README.md

 - ♂ Pronouns (He/His/Him)
 - 📍 I live in Indore, India
 - 🔭 I’m a full-stack web developer with expertise in ReactJs, NodeJs, NextJs
-- 🌱 I’m currently building Own shopify store
+- 🌱 I’m currently building own SAAS product
 - 😀 I will be happy if I could add value to your business
 - ⚡ Fun fact: AR/VR and animation stuff excites me